asnr/asnr.github.io/_drafts/2017-12-06-emacs-you-so-crazy.md

 Emacs refuses to do decide on *anything*, which means that conventions are all over the place and packages tread on each other and double up on work.
 And the code, oh my god, the code.
 The fact that the built in help docs link to the source code for *every* function and global variable in Emacs is amazing, but after diving under the covers a handful of times you start to hold your nose before the next adventure.

 - Syntax highlighting.
 This is as fundamental as it gets for a text editor.
 There should be one way to do it, and it should robust.
 In Emacs, you have three.
-Syntax tables probide a first, basic layer which is often used to take care of things like comments (but also things like navigation, because, why not?).
+Syntax tables provide a first, basic layer which is often used to take care of things like comments (but also things like navigation, because, why not?).
 You can manipulate a syntax table using delightfully transparent calls such as

   ```
   (modify-syntax-entry ?\/ ".
 23" a-syntax-table)